Coronavirus Lockdown Sends Migrant Workers On A Long And Risky Trip Home

 "I made some decisions that caused you suffering, my poor brothers and sisters," Modi said.
 "But for a nation like India, this was necessary."

-Many of the migrants traversing India this week say they realize the severity of the coronavirus crisis, and respect the government's lockdown – but have no other option but to travel.
+Many of the migrants traversing India this week say they realize the severity of the coronavirus crisis and respect the government's lockdown — but have no other option but to travel.

 "I realize the police have stopped movement of people as a security measure," said a migrant worker named Bhanwarlal, who goes by one name.
 "But I have no other option.
 My family is alone, and now I have no work — so I can't send them any money."

-An Indian TV interview with Bhanwarlal has gone viral, transforming him into a famous 'everyman' of this mass exodus.
-Originally from Rajasthan in northern India, Bhanwarlal works as a day laborer in the central Indian state of Madhya Pradesh, and had recently been injured on the job.
+An Indian TV interview with Bhanwarlal has gone viral, transforming him into a famous "everyman" of this mass exodus.
+Originally from Rajasthan in northern India, Bhanwarlal works as a day laborer in the central Indian state of Madhya Pradesh and had recently been injured on the job.
 His left leg was in a plaster cast.

 On Tuesday, Indian TV filmed him sitting on the side of a highway outside the city of Bhopal, peeling bandages off his foot.
 He'd managed to hitch a ride for more than 300 miles, toward his hometown.
 But he had 150 more to go — on foot.